-Geoff spent 14 years working in Frankfort, where he promoted energy efficiency and renewable energy technologies for Kentucky's state energy office, an agency now called the Department for Energy Development and Independence (DEDI).
+Geoff spent 15 years working in Frankfort, where he promoted energy efficiency and renewable energy technologies for Kentucky's state energy office, an agency now called the Department for Energy Development and Independence (DEDI).
 He was the Assistant Director for most of that time and participated in more than a dozen utility company cases before the Public Service Commission (PSC).

 From 1982 to 2014, Geoff served in a wide range of responsible volunteer positions at Good Foods Co-op in Lexington, including treasurer, board member, board president, bylaws committee chair, planning committee member, and finance committee chair.
-He is currently a member of the Democratic Socialists of America (DSA) and attends the Lexington Friends Meeting (Quakers).

 Geoff ran against Andy Barr (R) in 2014, 2016, 2018, and 2020.
 This is the year when Geoff can beat him - with your help!